CodinWaffle/Network-Scanner/README.md

 * Deauthentication only works on **Linux/WSL with monitor mode**
 * Unknown devices are shown as "Unknown"
 * Make sure to run as root or with `sudo` if needed

 ---

-## 📜 License

-MIT License – For educational and authorized use only.

----